emotion-js/emotion/.changeset/giant-oranges-impress.md

 '@emotion/babel-preset-css-prop': major
 ---

-Removed support for the `instances` option, please replace any usage of it with the `importMap` option
+Removed support for the `instances` option, any usage of it should be replaced with the `importMap` option